confidential-computing/governance/TAC/Meetings/2022-04-21/CCC_TAC_Minutes-2022-04-21.md

  *  [Code Scanning via LFX Security](LFX%20Security.pdf) - Shubhra Kar (Linux Foundation)
  *  Dan - would like to hear feedback from Enarx
  *  DT - project mentors to work with projects to get code scan running on github
- *  KT to add all projects to LFX Security
+ *  Action item: KT to add all projects to LFX Security
     *  https://security.lfx.linuxfoundation.org/